syncfusion/blazor-docs/src/schedule/scheduler/appointments.md

 ## Retrieve event details from the UI of an event

 It is possible to access the information about the event fields of an appointment based on the X and Y co-ordinates.
-This can be achieved by passing an X and Y co-ordinates to the public method `GetTargetEvent`.
-You can also get the selected appointment details using `GetSelectedEvents` method.
+This can be achieved by passing an X and Y co-ordinates to the public method `GetTargetEventAsync`.
+You can also get the selected appointment details using `GetSelectedEventsAsync` method.

 ## Get the current view appointments